infracost/infracost-azure-devops/CONTRIBUTING.md

 ## Releases

 One of the Infracost team members should follow these steps to release this repo.
+We only create tags, not GitHub releases, as part of the release process as the GH releases aren't needed yet.

 1. Bump the version in [vss-extension.json](./vss-extension.json) (following semantic versioning).
 2. Update the task versions in [InfacostSetup](./tasks/InfracostSetup/task.json) & [InfracostComment](./tasks/InfracostComment/task.json) to the same version as in step 1.